lvan-gef/codam-header/README.md

 # Codam Header Plugin

 This is a Neovim plugin that helps you manage file headers in various programming languages.
 The plugin inserts and updates headers with metadata such as the filename, author, and date.
+It is kinda forked from the vscode-codam-header.

 ## Features